 Transitioning from Deschooling to Structured Learning

-- Start Slowly: Incorporate one subject at a time.
+1. Start Slowly: Add one subject at a time.
 See how your child responds before adding more.

-- Set Realistic Goals: Maybe aim for a few academic hours per day and gradually increase as your child’s motivation improves.
+4. Set Realistic Goals: Maybe aim for a few academic hours per day.
+Gradually increase as your child’s motivation improves.

 For more tips on structuring your new homeschool routine, see our ultimate guide: